quanteda/tutorials.quanteda.io/content/basic-operations/corpus/corpus.markdown

 ##  text5   804   2380        45 1805  Jefferson    Thomas
 ```

-You can edit the `docnames` for a corpus to change them from `text1`, `text2` etc to a meaningful identifier.
+You can edit the `docnames` for a corpus to change them from `text1`, `text2` etc., to a meaningful identifier.

 ```r